Fresh cranberry chutney recipe

-Cranberry chutney is a sweet and sour condiment made with fresh cranberries, onions, ginger and orange zest.
-It is a great topping for crostini as an appetizer, but is also delicious on baked chicken.
-If you love the combination of cranberries and orange, try this Cranberry Orange Upside Down Cake.
-For even more cranberry goodness, this Apple Cranberry Chicken Salad is one of our go-to lunches.
+This orange cranberry chutney is a sweet and sour condiment made with fresh cranberries, onions, ginger and orange zest.
+It is a great topping for crostini as an appetizer.

 If you make a purchase through one of the affiliate links, I make a few pennies at no extra cost to you.
 Questions?
 Please see disclosure for info.

 I love a good chutney.
 The combination of vinegar, sugar and fruit makes my taste buds sing.